phil-scott-78/dotnet-soddi/README.md

 - Full Text isn't supported.

-## Download and install a database in two lines
+## Download and import a database in two lines

 ### SQL Server (default)